 Industry Analysis & Industry Trends

-Industry operators primarily sell newspapers, books, magazines or religious publications and periodicals.
-Newspaper and book retailers have faced tough trading conditions over the past five years owing to a decline in the sale of printed publications and growth in the volume of sales lost to international e-tailers.
-Industry trading conditions were also affected by continued competition from external operators, including supermarkets, department stores, convenience stores and stationery retailers.
-The challenging operating landscape is expected to culminate in industry revenue declining by an annualised 4.9% in the five years through 2012-13.
-Consumer demand for newspaper and book products over the past five years has also been influenced by trends in key drivers, i.e... purchase to read more
+Newspaper and book retailers have faced tough trading conditions over the past five years due to a decline in the sale of printed publications and growth in the volume of sales lost to international e-tailers.
+Industry trading conditions have been affected by competition from external operators, including supermarkets, department stores, convenience stores and milk bars.
+The challenging operating landscape has culminated in industry revenue declining by an annualised 5.6% over the past five years.
+Consumer demand for newspapers has been influenced by trends in real household disposable income, consumer sentiment, internet connections and the volume of shopping done via internet sites and catalogues.
+Industry revenue is forecast to fall by 5.3% in 2013-14, to $3.8 billion... purchase to read more